 The San José - Santa Clara Clean Water Financing Authority (the "Clean Water Financing Authority") was created pursuant to a Joint Exercise of Powers Agreement between the City and the City of Santa Clara.
 The purpose was to finance the acquisition of, and additions and improvements to the existing San José - Santa Clara Water Pollution Control Plant (the "Plant"), currently known as the San José - Santa Clara Regional Wastewater Facility (the "RWF").
-The total amount of outstanding sewer revenue bonds issued by the San José-Santa Clara Clean Water Financing Authority and the outstanding principal on the City's California State Revolving Fund Loans ("CA SRF Loans") as of June 30, 2018 was \$17.3 million.
+The total amount of outstanding sewer revenue bonds issued by the San José-Santa Clara Clean Water Financing Authority as of June 30, 2019 was \$10.5 million.
 The Improvement Agreement, as amended, by and among the Clean Water Financing Authority, the City of San José, and the City of Santa Clara provides the terms and conditions under which the City of San José and the City of Santa Clara agree to make payments to the Clean Water Financing Authority for debt service on the Clean Water Financing Authority Series 2009A Bonds, the only series of Clean Water Financing Authority Bonds that are outstanding.
 With respect to the Series 2009A Bonds, the City of Santa Clara has no repayment obligation under the Improvement Agreement.
 The City of Santa Clara cash-funded its share of the South Bay Water Recycling Project in lieu of participating in the bond financings that were refunded by the Series 2009A Bonds.

 In November 2013, the City Council approved the Plant Master Plan ("PMP"), a 30-year planning-level document focused on long-term rehabilitation and modernization of the RWF.
 The PMP recommends more than 114 capital improvement projects to be implemented over a 30-year planning period at an estimated investment level of approximately \$2 billion.

-To fund the City's portion of the RWF improvements, the Council and the Authority Board authorized the City to enter into a Credit Agreement in an amount not to exceed \$300 million in Wastewater Revenue Notes ("Notes") by and among the City, the Authority, and Wells Fargo Bank, National Association (the "Bank").
-The source of repayment of the Notes, including associated fee and interest costs, are installment payments made by the City to the Authority from pledged net system revenues received by the City related to the wastewater treatment system Payments on the Notes are subordinate to payments on previously issued, currently outstanding obligations payable from net system revenues (Clean Water Financing Authority, Sewer Revenue Refunding Bonds, Series 2009A (the "CWFA 2009A Bonds") and the State Revolving Fund loan) and will be subordinate to payments on long-term bonds issued in the future.
+On October 19, 2017, pursuant to a Credit Agreement dated as of October 1, 2017 ("Credit Agreement") by and among the City, the Financing Authority, and Wells Fargo Bank, National Association (the "Bank"), the Financing Authority issued to the Bank (i) a subordinate tax-exempt wastewater revenue note in an amount not to exceed \$300 million and (ii) a subordinate taxable wastewater revenue note in an amount not to exceed \$300 million outstanding at any one time.
+The Credit Agreement effectively established an interim financing program under a three-year contract that enables the issuance of subordinate wastewater revenue notes that can be outstanding at any one time in an amount not to exceed \$300 million to finance capital improvements at the RWF.
+Advances on the notes will be made on a regular basis to reimburse the City for capital costs incurred at the RWF.
+The source of repayment of the notes, including associated fee and interest costs, are installment payments made by the City to the Authority from pledged net system revenues received by the City related to the wastewater treatment system.
+Payments on the Notes are subordinate to payments on previously issued, currently outstanding obligations payable from net system revenues (Clean Water Financing Authority, Sewer Revenue Refunding Bonds, Series 2009A (the "CWFA 2009A Bonds") and the State Revolving Fund loan) and will be subordinate to payments on long-term bonds issued in the future.
+It is anticipated that the amounts outstanding on the notes will be refinanced during fiscal year 2020-21.